Guidance for businesses and organisations holding EU trade marks at the end of the transition period.

 This is because filing, priority and seniority information will be automatically transferred onto the new UK right.

-The UK application process will provide you with a way of recording priority and seniority dates for applications corresponding to pending EUTM applications filed within 9 months after 31 December 2020.
+The UK application process will provide you with a way of recording priority and seniority dates for applications corresponding to pending EUTM applications filed within nine months after the end of the transition period.

 Pending cancellation actions